Course Outline

 • Understanding of MATLAB fundamentals

-• If you wish to take this course but lack experience in MATLAB (or need a refresher), the course can be combined with an introductory session, offered as: MATLAB Fundamentals + MATLAB for Finance.
+• If you wish to take this course but lack experience in MATLAB (or need a refresher), the course can be combined with a beginner's course and offered as: MATLAB Fundamentals + MATLAB for Finance.

-• If you require adjustments to the topics covered in this course (e.g., removing, shortening, or extending coverage of certain features), please contact us to arrange a customized program for government.
+• If you wish to adjust the topics covered in this course (e.g., remove, shorten, or lengthen coverage of certain features), please contact us to arrange.

 14 Hours